jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

        this effectively prevents them from editing/deleting attachments that they did not create, even if they can edit the article.

-       Note that all user groups derived from Author (eg, Editor, Publisher, etc) will also be denied from editing or deleting attachments for articles/parents that they did not create (from this permission).
+       Note that all user groups derived from Author (e.g., Editor, Publisher, etc) will also be denied from editing or deleting attachments for articles/parents that they did not create (from this permission).
        Fortunately, they generally have the higher level permissions 'Edit